Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain

-History of the Western Sahara Flag
+History of the Western Sahara flag

 A resilient Sahrawi woman symbolizing the struggle for independence in Western Sahara's desert landscape The flag of Western Sahara was officially adopted on February 27, 1976, coinciding with the proclamation of the Sahrawi Arab Democratic Republic by the Polisario Front.
 This date marked the end of Spanish colonial rule and the beginning of a new era of struggle for independence.
 The flag's design draws inspiration from pan-Arab colors and Islamic symbolism, reflecting the region's cultural and religious heritage.
 It has become a powerful symbol of Sahrawi identity and the ongoing quest for self-determination in the face of complex geopolitical challenges.

-Symbolism and Design of the Western Sahara Flag
+Symbolism and design of the Western Sahara flag

 Each element of the Western Sahara flag carries deep symbolic meaning: